-- data (pandas.
-DataFrame) A Pandas' DataFrame with training and testing subsets - train_index (numpy.Array) The index of the training subset of data. - test_indexes (list of numpy.Array) A list of indexes of the testing subsets of data. - fold_num (int) The number of the fold in the current iteration - train_fn (function pandas.DataFrame -> prediction_function, predictions_dataset, logs) A partially defined learning function that takes a training set and returns a predict function, a dataset with training predictions and training logs. - eval_fn (function pandas.DataFrame -> dict) A partially defined evaluation function that takes a dataset with prediction and returns the evaluation logs. - predict_oof (bool) Whether to return out of fold predictions on the logs
+- train_index (numpy.Array) The index of the training subset of data. - test_indexes (list of numpy.Array) A list of indexes of the testing subsets of data. - fold_num (int) The number of the fold in the current iteration - train_fn (function pandas.DataFrame -> prediction_function, predictions_dataset, logs) A partially defined learning function that takes a

+- eval_fn (function pandas.DataFrame -> dict) A partially defined evaluation function that takes a dataset with prediction and returns the evaluation logs. - $predict_oof(bool)$ Whether to return out of fold predictions on the logs